-The Company has a consignment agreement with Morse Hydraulics for the supply of hydraulic hoses and fittings at established price list.
+CCC has a consignment agreement with Morse Hydraulics for the supply of hydraulic hoses and fittings at established price list.
 The agreement expired on January 14, 2021.
-The renewal is still being reviewed pending an evaluation of the pricing mechanism acceptable to the Parties.
+The renewal is still being reviewed pending subject to the final pricing mechanism acceptable to the parties.